MaxTorop/MaxTorop.github.io/_news/announcement_10.md

 related_posts: false
 ---

-I'll be joining [Apple](https://machinelearning.apple.com/) as an ML Research Intern this Summer!
+I will be joining [Apple](https://machinelearning.apple.com/) as an ML Research Intern this Summer!